sujnanpatil/Dynamic-Copilot/Labs/Lab-05.md

     ![](../media/sign.png)

-### Task 2.7: Delete your personal data from Copilot for Sales
+### Task 2.7: View Pricvacy policies for Copilot for Sales

 1. Open **Copilot for Sales**.